Training plans

 Save — it syncs to your Watch automatically

-The workout appears in the Watch app under Synced Workouts.
+The workout appears in the Workouts section of Cursa on your Apple Watch.
 The next time you open Cursa on your Watch, the workout is there and ready to start.

 Example: 6 x 400m track workout